Some students simply fall in love, be it in math or history or computer science.

 Others get so excited about a tidbit of something or other that comes up in class they find themselves pulled to deeper study.

 In either case, an Independent Study Project may well be the answer.

 ISP, as its called, has a long history at Brunswick and has become more vigorous over the last five years as faculty have added new dimensions and rigor to the pursuit of independent-study projects.

-“This is for students who are ready for more than what our traditional curriculum offers,” said Tucker Hastings, Upper School academic dean and coordinator of ISP.
+“This is for students who are ready for more than what our traditional curriculum offers,” said Peter Arthmire, Upper School academic dean and coordinator of ISP.
 “They focus on one thing that they like and really drill down.”